mardix/litedom/readme.md

 #### Example 4

-This demostrates how we can interact with an element externally with javascript by using normal query selector.
+This demonstrates how we can interact with an element externally with javascript by using normal query selector.

 ```html